-- Your income is exclusively reflected in a T4 Statement of Remuneration Paid or are retired and receive benefits under a T4A Statement of Pension, Retirement, Annuity, and other income from a health authority (i.e., you are a worker). - You exclusively provide your services to a health authority under a salary agreement as described in the Physician Master Agreement.
+- You are employed by an employer and receive a T4 Statement of Remuneration Paid or are retired and receive benefits under a T4A Statement of Pension, Retirement, Annuity, and other income from a health authority (i.e., you are a worker). - You provide your services to a health authority under a salary agreement as described in the Physician Master Agreement.